shinju06/app-dev/README.md

-## Why sir Yohan is the best?
-So many things to list down hehehe kaya top 3 qualities na lang!!
+## My Favorite Series: Malcolm in the Middlw
+I love this series because of its comedic episodes.
-- Pogi
+- Main Character: **Malcolm**
-- Matalino
+- Genre: Black comedy
-- **Bait super**